yigitoo/yigitoo/README.md

 ## My professions:
 ---
-* I have profession in Fullstack/Backend Development.
+* I have profession in Fullstack Dev and AI development.
 * And create project with mostly Python/Rust/JavaScript-TypeScript/C-C++.
 ## Contact Me 📫